Stark County – Huddled Up For Business

 Stark County has a growing reputation for its strong partnerships with the economic development community, education and private industry.
 Those partnerships have a proven track record of advocating for tax breaks, state and federal support funding, and other financial resources to help business succeed and grow here.

-The 2016 Ohio County Profiles, prepared by the state Office of Research, presents demographic and economic statistics associated with business and industry activity, and the amenities and services for Ohio and its 88 counties.
+The 2021 Ohio County Profiles, prepared by the State Office of Research, presents demographic and economic statistics associated with business and industry activity, and the amenities and services for Ohio and its 88 counties.
 The publication provides users with a current overview of Ohio that may be used in business decisions or policy making by business developers, researchers, planners, government leaders and social service agencies as well as the general public.
 The Official Stark County Profile can be accessed by clicking on the map of Stark County.

 All of those successes are great sources of strength and pride for our area, but we have no intention of resting on our laurels.
 Stark County is well positioned to embrace the future, and we eagerly move forward into the new economy focused on companies in advanced manufacturing and new emerging technologies like fuel cells, wind energy and oil shale exploration and development.